carenswijaya01/carenswijaya01/README.md

 I'm a college student from Universitas Kristen Satya Wacana.
 I love being a back-end developer, but I can do some front-end programming too.
 Now I'm currently working on a Qua-Edutechno Startup Company.

-*   🌍  I'm based in Indonesia
+*   🌍  I'm Indonesian
-*   🧠  I'm learning Javascript
+*   🧠  I'm currently learning Javascript
-*   🤝  I'm open to collaborating on Software Development
+*   🤝  I'm open to collaborating on any Software Development

 ### Skills
 <p align="left">